 The share-based payment plan is described below.
-There have not been any modifications to the Long Term Incentive Plan ("Plan") following its approval by members at the Annual General Meeting held on 8 May 2007.
+There have not been any modifications to the Long Term Incentive Plan ("Plan") following its approval by members at the Annual General Meeting held on 8 May 2007 other than an amendment to allow allotment or transfer of Plan shares to an entity wholly owned and controlled by the participant.
+The amendment was approved by members at the Annual General Meeting held on 26 May 2015.